Data protection

 Article 6(1)(a), Article 6(1)(b), Article 6(1)(c), and Article 6(1)(f) GDPR establish the legal basis for this data processing.

 With the exception of the processing set forth herein, we do not share your data with any recipients having their seat outside the European Union or the European Economic Area.
-The processing activities set forth under 3.4.2 effectuate a data transfer to the servers of the providers.
 The data transfer is effected upon the basis of so-called standard contractual clauses of the EU Commission.

 Alongside the right to withdrawal of the consents you have given to us, if the respective statutory prerequisites are fulfilled, then you are entitled to the following additional rights: